SOWNTHAR04/BT_DOS_ATTACK/README.md

 These are installed by default on **Kali Linux**.

 ## Tested on
-- Kali Linux as attacker, Xiaomi Portable Bluetooth Speaker as target
+- Kali Linux as attacker, Bluetooth Device as target
 - Raspberry Pi Zero W as attacker, Redmi Buds Lite as target

 ## Manual